-“Since I am a PhD and licensed engineer, I started Earth Mission with engineering and business projects.
-My wife, Sue, managed the accounting and board requirements for a nonprofit organization.
+Since LD is a PhD and licensed engineer, he started Earth Mission with engineering and business projects.
+His wife, Sue, managed the accounting and board requirements for a nonprofit organization.

-When my son, Dr. Mitch and Caryl joined Earth Mission, they started the medical outreach mission.
-They are the ones that turned Earth Mission into what it is today.
-I am more a visionary and less of a manager.
+LD and his team then continued to work on other appropriate technology projects such as solar and wind mills.
+Some of these projects were done through his students’ senior project class at JBU.
+When his son, Dr. Mitch and Caryl joined Earth Mission, they started the medical outreach mission.
+According to LD, they are the ones that turned Earth Mission into what it is today: “I am more a visionary and less of a manager.
 Mitch and Caryl are both.”